-Episode five of Ray’s brand new series Australian Wilderness was broadcast at 8:00PM on Friday 17th November on ITV1.
+Episode three of Ray’s brand new series Australian Wilderness was broadcast at 8:00PM on Friday 27th October on ITV1.
 To watch again, please click here.

 A brand new seven-part series is due to begin on ITV1 at 8pm on Friday 13th October.
 This series sees renowned bushcraft expert Ray Mears delving further into the outback.
 Ray travels across Australia to discover how the wildlife and people thrive and adapt in some of the planet’s last great areas of wilderness.